Table of Contents

 The asset browser allows you to quickly transform assets in multiple ways:

-• Transform All: In the toolbar of the asset browser there is a button of a white box with a red arrow.
+• Transform All: In the toolbar of the asset browser there is a button of a red box with a red arrow.
 When you press this button all assets that are not up-to-date get transformed (ie. their runtime data is created from the source input data).

 • Transform Selected: Select one or multiple assets in the asset browser, right click and choose Transform to update only the selected assets.